the antikythera mechanism

 Were it not for chance and Greek sponge divers, the world would have never known the heights of Greek scientific prowess, the most advanced manifestation of which, is the Antikythera Mechanism.

-In 1900, a party of Greek sponge divers from the small island of Symi returning from North Africa took refuge from a storm near Antikythera, a small island between Crete and the Peloponnese.
+In 1900, a party of Greek sponge divers from the small island of Symi returning from North Africa took refuge from a storm near the island of Antikythera.
 After the storm had passed, one of the divers dove in search of clams for their dinner, only to resurface visibly shaken at the sight of a human hand rising out from an ancient wreck.

 The device was called the ANTIKYTHERA MECHANISM.